-Super SA has engaged Industry Fund Services (IFS) (ABN 54 007 016 195 AFSL No. 232514) to facilitate the provision of limited scope and comprehensive financial advice to members of the superannuation schemes administered by Super SA.
+Super SA has engaged Industry Fund Services (IFS) (ABN 54 007 016 195 AFSL No. 232514) to facilitate the provision of financial advice to members of the superannuation schemes administered by Super SA.
 Advice is provided by financial planners who are Representatives of IFS.
 Fees may apply.
 Further information about the services can be found in the relevant IFS Financial Services Guide, a copy of which is available from your IFS financial planner or by calling Super SA on 1300 162 348.
 IFS is responsible for any advice given by its Representatives.
-Super SA does not recommend, endorse or accept responsibility for products or services or products provided or recommended by third-party organisations, including IFS.
-Super SA does not accept liability for any loss or damage caused by the products and services or products provided or recommended by IFS.
+Super SA and the State Government does not recommend, endorse or accept responsibility for products or services provided or recommended by third-party organisations, including IFS and does not accept liability for any claims, losses, damages, costs or expenses whatsoever caused by products or services provided or recommended by IFS (or any other third party organisation).